 Italian restaurant Primi has got to be our favourite ‘discovery’ of last year.
 At the moment, most Amsterdam blogs write about this new hotspot in west but when we visited the place last year, there was hardly anyone to be found.
 So make sure to make a reservation as it’s also very affordable.
 Don’t forget to check out the drinks because the Italians like to focus on good drinks (cocktailsss).

 T: 020 737 1468

-Most locals tend to avoid what’s probably one of the most popular steak restaurants in Amsterdam because of the overload of tourists that tend to go here.
+Most locals tend to avoid what’s probably one of the most popular steak restaurants in Amsterdam because of the overload of tourists.
 Nevertheless, Loetje is a guilty pleasure of ours because the food’s just perfect, especially because you exactly know what you’re going to get (steak!).
-The steak is a bit on the expensive side but it is part of the experience.
+The steak is a bit on the expensive side but it’s all part of the experience.
 Prefer a more ‘casual piece of steak’ then we advise Piet de Leeuw on the Noorderstraat.